-Armenia, Russia, Kazkahstan and Belarus (which ironically have high concentrations of Neo Soviets, displeased with the results of post communist life) are currently within the Eurasian Economic Union, the closest thing to a neo USSR at the moment, but it's a very loose binding.
-Azerbaijan is definitely "Turkey aligned" and the other Central Asian nations are doing their own thing, so that leads us to...
+Armenia, Russia, Kazakhstan and Belarus (which have high concentrations of Neo Soviets, displeased with the results of post communist life) are currently within the Eurasian Economic Union, the closest thing to a neo USSR at the moment, but it's a very loose binding.
+Azerbaijan is definitely "Turkey aligned" and other Central Asian nations are doing their own thing, so that leads us to...

 Ukraine and Moldova both have breakaway Russian territories in their east.
-Moldava has Ukraine between it and Russia, so it's unlikely to face any land wars soon; but Putin annexed the Crimea from Ukraine in 2014 (it had been transferred from the Russian SSR to the Ukrainian one in 1954), and shortly afterwards Donbas — the easternmost part of Ukraine bordering on Russia, just west of the Don — rose up against the Ukrainian government, in a spontaneous insurgency that just happened to have access to cutting-edge Russian tanks, artillery, and anti-aircraft systems, led by a Russian general and manned in part by vacationing Russian soldiers.
-Neither side has managed to decisively defeat the other, and in February 2022, the situation escalated further with Russia launching a full-scale invasion of Ukraine and annexing territories of Southern and Eastern Ukraine (the Donbas puppet republics included).
+Moldova has Ukraine between it and Russia, so it's unlikely to face any land wars soon; but Putin annexed the Crimea from Ukraine in 2014 (it had been transferred from the Russian SSR to the Ukrainian one in 1954), and shortly afterwards Donbas — the easternmost part of Ukraine bordering on Russia, just west of the Don — rose up against the Ukrainian government, in a spontaneous insurgency that just happened to have access to cutting-edge Russian tanks, artillery, and anti-aircraft systems, led by a Russian general, and manned in part by vacationing Russian soldiers.
+Neither side managed to decisively defeat the other, and in February 2022, the situation escalated further with Russia launching a full-scale invasion of Ukraine and annexing territories of Southern and Eastern Ukraine (the Donbas puppet republics included).